Eigenvalues of random lifts and polynomials of random permutation matrices: Introduction

 The above ideas are well captured by stating that the spectrum of a self-adjoint operator is not far from its limiting spectrum in the sense of the Hausdorff distance.
 Recall that the \emph{Hausdorff distance} between two subsets $S$ and $T$ of $\dR$ is the infimum over all $\veps >0$ such that $S \subset T + [-\veps, \veps]$ and $T \subset S + [-\veps, \veps]$.
 Let us also remark that it is not completely obvious at first sight that the notion introduced in Equation \eqref{eq-strong-convergence} (i.e. convergence of the operator norm) and the notion of convergence of spectrum in Hausdorff distance are equivalent.
 One has to check the absence of outliers \emph{between} two connected components of the limiting spectrum if it is not connected.
 This happens to be equivalent because the quantifier for strong convergence runs over \emph{every} polynomial.
 We refer to Section \ref{sec:cor} for additional details.

 \begin{theorem} If the symmetry condition \eqref{eq:sym} holds, for symmetric random permutations, as $n$ goes to infinity, the Hausdorff distance between $\sigma(A_{|H_0})$ and $\sigma(A_\star)$ converges in probability to $0$.
-In particular $s(A_{|H_0})$ converges in probability to $s(A_\star)$ in the sense of the Hausdorff distance. \end{theorem}
+In particular $s(A_{|H_0})$ converges in probability to $s(A_\star)$. \end{theorem}

 We note that there is an explicit expression for $\| A_\star \|$ and $s (A_\star)$ in the self-adjoint case.
 The scalar case $r = 1$ is due to Akemann and Ostrand \cite{MR0442698} and the general case for any $r$ and $a_i$ Hermitian is due to Lehner \cite{MR1738412}.